Astaroth368/NitrAuto/ReadMe.md

         - **ServerID** = This needs to be the `ID` of a server in the `servers` table.
 This is the server this schedule will run on.
         - **Hour** = Hour of the day that the task will run (0 to 23) E.g. 4PM will be 16
         - **Minute** = Minute of the hour that the task will run E.g. If Hour = 16 and Minute = 30, the task will run at 4:30 PM
-        - **DaysOfWeek** = This determins which days of the week the task will run.
+        - **DaysOfWeek** = This determines which days of the week the task will run.
 This field contains a bitmask which should be entered as below:
             ```
             0 Sun Sat Fri Thu Wed Tue Mon
             0  1   1   1   1   1   1   1  = Task runs every day (Entered as: 01111111)